econtanaka/JODE_Moro_Moslehi_Tanaka/README.md

 ## (2) The "stata" subfolder
 This subfolder contains the data and stata codes used for all the results in the paper.

 - To run the stata program.
-Open "main.do" file in this folder, and set the path.
+Open "main.do" file in this subfolder, and set up the path correctly.
 - If you run the "main.do" file, it will run the following eight stata do-files subsequently to reproduce all the results.

 ### Setup